fgebhart/workoutizer/Readme.md

 #### Features
 * Automatic import of Garmin `.fit` files and `.gpx` files
 * Automatic naming of activities based on daytime, sport and geo location
-* Dashboard overview page of all activities
 * Render your activity gps data on different OSM maps
-* Show either all activities of one sport or only one activity on the map
-* Plots of activity specific data like: heart rate, pace, temperature, cadence and altitude
+* Plot your activity specific data e.g. heart rate, pace, temperature, cadence and altitude
 * Integrate laps into both plots and maps
 * Connected plots and map via mouse hovering
+* Find the fastest sections in your activities using [sportgems](https://github.com/fgebhart/sportgems)
 * Keyboard navigation in browser
 * Add untracked activities manually via the GUI
 * Export activities as `.gpx` files
-* Add as many different sports as you want.
+* Add as many different sports as you want
-* Convenience CLI for installing, configuring, updating, ...
+* Convenience CLI for installing, running, stopping, updating, ...

 ## Getting Started